Duration: 01 October 2021 - 28 February 2022

 Other co-investigators: Dr Rosemary Hollick, Professor Gary Macfarlane

-- What is the background to this study?
+- What was the background to this study?

 Musculoskeletal conditions affect around 1 in 3 of the Scottish population.
 These conditions have a substantial impact on people’s ability to work, and can put individuals at risk of leaving the workforce altogether.
 Despite this, few programmes exist to support people with musculoskeletal conditions to stay in work.
-We have identified an effective online programme developed in Canada called Making it Work™ which supports individuals working with inflammatory arthritis to stay in work for as long as they wish to do so.
-Ultimately, we plan to adapt this programme so that it is relevant for people in the UK and so that it is relevant for people working with both inflammatory and non-inflammatory musculoskeletal conditions, and the UNIQUE study will provide key perspectives on this future work.
+We identified an effective online programme developed in Canada called Making it Work™ which supports individuals working with inflammatory arthritis to stay in work for as long as they wish to do so.
+Our ultimate goal is to adapt this programme via the Making it Work™ - Scotland study so that it is relevant for people in the UK and so that it is relevant for people working with both inflammatory and non-inflammatory musculoskeletal conditions.

-- What does the study aim to do?
+- What did this study aim to do?

-The research will consist of a series of telephone interviews to gather the perspectives of people with a variety of non-inflammatory musculoskeletal conditions including fibromyalgia and osteoarthritis.
-We will advertise the study publicly and clinicians will help us to identify patients who are potentially eligible.
-People who are interested in taking part will then be asked to complete a short screening questionnaire which we will use to assess their eligibility to take part in an interview.
+The research consisted of a series of virtual interviews to gather the perspectives of people with a variety of non-inflammatory musculoskeletal conditions such as fibromyalgia and osteoarthritis.
+We advertised the study publicly and via clinicans, and people who were interested in taking part completed a short screening questionnaire to allow us to assess their eligibility to take part in an interview.

 - How will this research benefit patients and society?

-This study is being funded by the Wellcome Trust Institutional Strategic Support Fund.
+This study was funded by the Wellcome Trust Institutional Strategic Support Fund.

 - Participant information sheet